hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 OCSP to be supported by a backend.
 As such, you should configure your software to use CRLs for revocation information, with a caching lifetime that feels good to you.
-Since you are following the advice above about keeping lifetimes short (right?), CRLs should not grow too large.

-If OCSP is important to you, you can configure alternate CRL and/or OCSP servers using `config/urls`.
+Since you are following the advice above about keeping lifetimes short (right?), CRLs should not grow too large, however, you can configure alternate CRL and/or OCSP servers using `config/urls` if you wish.

-If you are using issued certificates for client authentication to Vault, note that as of 0.4, the `cert` authentication endpoint supports being pushed CRLs.
+If you are using issued certificates for client authentication to Vault, note that as of 0.4, the `cert` authentication endpoint supports being pushed CRLs, but it cannot read CRLs directly from this backend.

 ## Quick Start

-**N.B.**: This quick start assumes that you are pushing a CA certificate and private key in.
-Since 0.4 there are many different methods of getting CA information into the backend according to your needs, so please note that this is simply one example.
+#### Mount the backend

 The first step to using the PKI backend is to mount it.
 Unlike the `generic` backend, the `pki` backend is not mounted by default.